 If my child was exposed to COVID‑19, should I quarantine?

-If you find out that your child was exposed to COVID-19, you don't need to quarantine if you are fully vaccinated.
+If you find out that your child was exposed to COVID‑19, you don't need to quarantine if you are fully vaccinated.
 If you are not fully vaccinated, it's safest to quarantine until you confirm that your child doesn't have the virus.
+Wearing a mask around others can also help prevent possible spread.

 When in doubt, contact your health care provider with any questions.
 They will be able to provide specific instructions for quarantine and testing based on your child's exposure, symptoms and local health department guidance.
 You can also check with your child's school about specific instructions for returning to activities.